Ulnar claw

-This can be commonly confused with the "hand of benediction or pope's blessing", which is caused by proximal (at elbow level) median nerve damage.
+This can be commonly confused with the hand of benediction or pope's blessing, which is caused by proximal (at elbow level) median nerve damage.

-Presentation
+Signs and symptoms

 Patients exhibiting an ulnar claw are also very frequently unable to spread (abduct) or pull together (adduct) their fingers against resistance.
 This occurs because the ulnar nerve also innervates the palmar and dorsal interossei of the hand.
 Patients with this deficit will become increasingly easy to identify over time as the paralysed first dorsal interosseous muscle atrophies, leaving a prominent hollowing between the thumb and forefinger.

 Ulnar nerve symptoms

 The ulnar nerve runs from the shoulder to the hand, and damage to it results in the Ulnar claw.
 It is linked to palsy, which is a result of peripheral neuropathy.
-There is a range of ways that damage to the nerve can occur.
+There are several ways that nerve damage can occur.
 Leaning on the elbow can lead to long-term wear and tear due to the prolonged pressure of the weight of the upper body.
 Symptoms resulting from leaning on the nerve can include numbness and tingling fingers.